Hitting the road?

 Gear you need to be prepared for any situations

-As temperatures rise, our local trails become dustier, and get more crowed.
-Cabin fever sets in and we all start itching to hit the road to explore places more remote and less familiar.
-With that we want to give you a list of tools, parts, and equipment to take with you so that you are prepared in for most situations and still be able to have a killer bike trip.
+This is a great time of year to hit the road, explore new places, with less crowds and better dirt.
+With that we want to help you pack.
+Here is a list of tools, parts, and equipment to take with you so that you are prepared in for most situations and have a killer bike trip.

-With parts shortages planning ahead is going to be key in helping you have a successful bike trip.
-Parts have become hard to find and where you are traveling may dictate what is available.
-Planning ahead will also help save you money and time when it comes to getting repairs done, especially if you can do some of the work yourself or have the parts to do the repair on hand.
+Planning ahead is going to be key in helping you have a successful bike trip.
+It will also help you save time and money when it comes to getting repairs done, especially if you can do some of the work yourself or have the parts on hand to do the repair.
 This can also help save you a trip into town if you are camping in a more remote location.

 Parts that may be hard to find:

 Derailleur hangers are specific to each bike and/or brand of bike and may be hard to find.
 Your derailleur hanger is designed out of softer metal to allow it can bend or break so that your frame or your derailleur does not become damaged.
 Therefore, it is a good idea to grab one from your local bike shop before you hit the road.